 Role Hierarchy

-Discord has built-in security rules about which roles can manage other roles.
-Understanding this is essential for RoleLogic to work correctly.
+Discord has security rules about which roles can manage others.
+This is essential to understand for RoleLogic to work.

 The Basic Rule